Shelchamp/CosmicCat/README.md

 Features that were not implemented:

+* Fix collision to be 100% visually accurate
 * Show high scores
-* Add a greater variety of sounnds
+* Add a greater variety of sounds
   * Play sound when cat reaches a particular size
   * Have In Bread Cat purr when it is stationary
 * Allow users to Start and Restart game with button press